Centuries of Beauty

 What is Sanctuary Woods?

-Sanctuary Woods is an ancient oak savanna along with recovering woodlands and wetlands covering a portion of the Milwaukee County Grounds north of Watertown Plank Road.
+Sanctuary Woods is an old growth hardwood forest along with recovering woodlands and wetlands covering a portion of the Milwaukee County Grounds north of Watertown Plank Road.

 The Milwaukee County Grounds were established over 150 years ago, and historically spanned over 1000 acres in all four quadrants surrounding the I45 and Watertown Plank Road interchange.